Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical month for this entry is October 1923.

 Location.
 35° 56.94′ N, 83° 54.987′ W. Marker is in Knoxville, Tennessee, in Knox County.
-Marker can be reached from Fort Dickerson Road.
+It is in South Knoxville.
+It can be reached from Fort Dickerson Road.
 This marker is located in Fort Dickerson Park.
 Touch for map.
-Marker is in this post office area: Knoxville TN 37920, United States of America.
+Marker is at or near this postal address: 520 Augusta Ave, Knoxville TN 37920, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Fort Dickerson (within shouting distance of this marker); Fort Dickerson 1863–64 (within shouting distance of this marker); Civil War Knoxville (within shouting distance of this marker); The 1863 Siege of Knoxville (within shouting distance
+At least 8 other markers are within walking distance of this marker: A different marker also named Fort Dickerson (within shouting distance of this marker); Fort Dickerson 1863–64 (within shouting distance of this marker); Civil War Knoxville (within shouting distance of this marker);

 Paid Advertisement